allenai/allennlp/README.md

 2. Visit http://pytorch.org/ and install the PyTorch 0.3.1 package for your system.

-3. Download the spacy models.

-    ```
-    python -m spacy download en_core_web_sm
-    ```

 That's it!
 You're now ready to build and train AllenNLP models.
 AllenNLP installs a script when you install the python package, meaning you can run allennlp commands just by typing `allennlp` into a terminal.
-Now you can do any of the following:

-* Run a model on example sentences with `allennlp predict`.
-* Interactively code against AllenNLP from the Python interpreter with `python`.

 ## Installing using Docker